Recombinant RNase A

 General Description:

 RNase A is an endoribonuclease that specifically cleaves the single strand RNA at the phosphodiester bond between the 5’-ribose of a nucleotide and the 3’ OH phosphate group of an adjacent pyrimidine nucleotide.
+The highest activity is demonstrated with single stranded RNA.

 Application: